If you wondering which Apple phone you should buy, then this iPhone 12 review is a good place to start.

-Compared to the iPhone 11, which came out in 2019 (and is still available now), there's a solid range of improvements across the device: an OLED screen replaces the LCD, and brings a noticeably higher resolution at the same size; the body is smaller and lighter; the cameras have a number of tweaks; and you've got a brand new processor plus 5G wireless capability.
+Compared to the iPhone 11, which came out in 2019 (and is still available now), there's a solid range of improvements across the device: an OLED screen replaces the LCD, and brings a noticeably higher resolution at the same size; the body is smaller and lighter; the cameras have a number of tweaks; and you've got an upgraded processor plus 5G wireless capability.

 However, the iPhone 12 also had a price rise compared to the launch price of the iPhone 11, which tempers the feeling of value from those improvements, and comes during a tough economic period.
-Here in 2021, we're often seeing it for around 20% cheaper than it was at launch, which helps a lot.
+Here in 2021, we're often seeing it for around 20% cheaper than it was at launch, which helps a lot and that should go down even more now that iPhone 13 is available.
 So here's your extremely in-depth verdict on the iPhone 12, and just how impactful all these new features are, and how they balance with its price.

 iPhone 12 review: Price & release date